The Tokyo Skytree - a white towering structure infront of a blue sky

 As this is a structure of significance, even the colour of the exterior paint work is unique to the tower.
 The specially blended shade is called ‘Skytree White’.

 A view of a city in the daylight.
-Taken from the tallest tower in the world
+Taken when Visiting The Tallest Tower In The World, the Tokyo Skytree

 Seeing the city streets from a birds eye view